You are warmly invited to this year’s Association Weekend on 27–29 September 2019

 Special student rates

-We would be grateful for donations to subsidise the lower cost of the Association Dinner to recent graduates and current JCR and MCR members.
-Any surplus donations raised will go towards the Oral History Project.
-Your donations can be made via the booking form below.
+We would be grateful for donations to subsidise the lower cost of the Association Dinner to recent graduates and current JCR and MCR members, and have included a donation option on the booking form.
+Any surplus donations raised will go towards the Hawthorne Prize for Engineering.
 You can donate to other College funds at this link.

 A list of guests booked to attend the event, with their matriculation year, may be found at the button below: